 The Federal Pell Grant is awarded to undergraduate students with significant financial need who have not yet earned a bachelor's degree.
 Eligibility is determined by the Free Application for Federal Student Aid (FAFSA).

-For the 2025-2026 academic year, Pell Grant amounts range from $740 to $7,395, depending on your financial need, cost of attendance, and enrollment status.
+For the 2026-27 academic year, Pell Grant amounts range from $740 to $7,395, depending on your financial need, cost of attendance, and enrollment status.
+Amounts are prorated based on credit hours enrolled.

 Students may not receive more than the equivalent of 12 full-time semesters (approximately six years) of Pell Grant funding.

-Available to students enrolled in specific College of Education programs.
+This is available to students enrolled in specific College of Education programs.
 This grant provides funds to postsecondary students who are studying in federally designated critical-need education areas and are committed to serving as full-time, highly qualified teachers in low-income schools for a minimum of four years.
 Failure to fulfill the four-year service agreement leads to the conversion of the grant into a Federal Direct Unsubsidized Loan, requiring full repayment with interest.